Wilson effect (astronomy)

 In astronomy, the Wilson effect is the perceived depression of a sunspot's umbra, or center, in the Sun's photosphere.
-The magnitude of the depression is difficult to determine, but may be as large as 1,000 km.
+The magnitude of the depression for the umbra is between 500 and 1000 km, with an average of 600 km.

 Sunspots result from the blockage of convective heat transport by intense magnetic fields.
 Sunspots are cooler than the rest of the photosphere, with effective temperatures of about 4,000°C (about 7,000°F).
 Sunspot occurrence follows an approximately 11-year period known as the solar cycle, discovered by Heinrich Schwabe in the 19th century.